-This guide will provide you with design tips and ideas for choosing the perfect space-saving table.
+This guide will provide you with design tips and ideas for choosing the perfect space-saving table, including space-saving dining table ideas and small dining table ideas.
 We'll explore different types of tables for small spaces, from a short kitchen table to a modern small dining room table, and show you how to make the most of every square inch.
 By understanding the principles of small space living, you can create a functional and beautiful dining area that you'll love.

 Understanding Small Space Living